Fine-Grained Complexity for Quantum Problems from Size-Preserving Circuit-to-Hamiltonian Constructions: Introduction

 where $N=2^n$ is the number of the eigenstates and $\ket{\xi_1}$, $\ket{\xi_0}$ are two quantum states orthogonal to each other.
 Finally, by using the well-known amplitude estimation algorithm on \Cref{eq:tech_count}, we can obtain $M_j$.
 This algorithms runs in $O(\sqrt{2^n})$ time.

 We then remove the two ``too-good-to-be-true'' assumptions while keeping the $O(\sqrt{2^n})$ runtime.
 First, directly preparing the uniform superposition of all eigenstates is generally computationally hard since the eigenstates are unknown.
-To overcome this difficulty, our key observation is that uniform superposition over a complete basis, tensored with its complex conjugate, is equivalent to an EPR state.
+To overcome this difficulty, a commonly used technique is to use EPR state (e.g., \cite{PW09b, Kerzner+24}).
+We have that uniform superposition over a complete basis, tensored with its complex conjugate, is equivalent to an EPR state.
 Therefore, by applying $U_j$ to the EPR state, we obtain

 where $\ket{\xi'_1}$ and $\ket{\xi'_0}$ are orthogonal quantum states.
 By applying the amplitude estimation algorithm to the state in~\Cref{eq:tech_count_epr}, we can approximate $M_j$.

 Second, the quantum energy estimation circuit described above introduces an additive error of $1/\poly(n)$, which can significantly impact the approximation of the quantum partition function.
 Specifically, if the eigenstates are densely concentrated near the boundaries of the intervals in the selected partition (within the precision of the energy estimation), we may ``doubly count'' these states.
 Such inaccuracies in state counting translate directly into a constant relative error in the final estimation of the partition function.